linyinfeng/myml/README.md

 ## Warning

 The language is rapidly changing.
-Everthing including syntax, evaluation behaviors, type system and user interface is unstable.
+Everything including syntax, evaluation behaviors, type system and user interface is unstable.

 ## Feature